t1modo/Portfolio/README.md

 ## 🧑‍💻 About Me

 Hello!
 I'm Timothy, an aspiring Software Engineer.
 I have a strong passion for software development.
-Over the years, I've gained experience in a variety of technologies, including Firebase, React Native, Expo, JavaFX, Scene Builder, and Vercel.
+Over the years, I've gained experience in a variety of technologies for fullstack development.
+I recently got the chance to contribute to AI and ML research at Algoverse.
+I am also excited to intern at SLAC this summer as well to conduct some research regarding AI.

 I believe in continuous learning and am always looking to expand my knowledge and skills.
 When I'm not coding, I enjoy ~long walks on the beach~ playing video games and working out at the gym.

 ## 🏆 Internship Experience

 Here are some highlights of my internship experience:

+### Science Undergraduate Laboratory Intern | SLAC National Accelerator Laboratory | June 2025 - Present
+#### Responsibilities & Achievements:
+- Incoming Summer 2025

 ### AI Research Intern | Algoverse | Jan 2025 - Present
 #### Responsibilities & Achievements: